 Volvos driving through volcanoes and ice fields.
 This was risk homeostasis in action.
 So when a successful drink-driving campaign in British Colombia reduced alcohol-related accidents over a four month period by 18%, it should come as no surprise that accidents that were not alcohol-related increased by 19%.
 Or that smokers who quit, simply increased their other non-healthy behaviors.
 Or that people living in areas which are less prone to flooding due to levees increasingly build houses on the more fertile, more risky, flood plains.
-On a personal note, my wife and I often commented that whenever our lives seemed to be 'settling down', we would do something which dramatically de-stabilized everything again.
+On a personal note, my wife and I often commented that whenever our lives seemed to be 'settling down', we would do something which dramatically de-stacommented that whenever our lives seemed to be 'settling down', we would do something which dramatically de-stabilized everything again.
 What we didn't realize at the time is that we were simply finding our way back to our preferred level of risk.

 The lesson from this is to be mindful about your risk-related choices.
 Like so many areas of human judgment, these decisions about adjusting risk are not explicit, conscious decisions.
 The taxi drivers will not have thought 'Oh, I'm a little safe in this car...better change that!'
 Yet having successful careers involves a degree of risk.

 To deliberately focus on something that will make a dramatic impact on your organization necessarily means you let something else slip; and that is a risk.
 I would strongly argue this is a risk worth taking: too many of us ceaselessly try and keep everyone happy, avoiding the risk of letting people down.